 Recently added / updated

-May edition of the Bunny Bulletin Website edition is now available!
+The February edition of the Bunny Bulletin Website edition is

 The Southwell and Nottingham DAC Church History Project, a collaboration between the University of Nottingham and The Church of England (Diocese of Southwell and Nottingham), is documenting information about all of the churches in the Diocese of Southwell and Nottingham.
 Their page for Bunny Church is now available and is worth a visit for anyone interested in the Church.